diyanah08/project2-brazilian-amazon/README.md

 - When hovered over a certain aspect of the chart, the total number associate to the aspect will appear – checked
     - However not available on mobile devices

-##### 4) Extent of Damage page
+##### 4) Forest Fire Effects page
 - When the link, site will load some information on the extent of damage – checked
-- There is a table with values of tree cover loss and carbon emission from years 2001 – 2018 – checked
+- Presentation can be played and loaded from slide to slide – checked

 ##### 5) In the News page
 - When the link, site will load some information on the extent of damage – checked